VPU Encoding with NETINT Quadra

 sudo ldconfig

-bash build_ffmpeg.sh -hto see available build options.
-The build script automatically detects the installed libxcoder.
+apt.
+Use./configure -hto see all available build options.
+The configure step automatically detects the installed libxcoder.
 For the complete installation guide, including alternative methods, see the NETINT Quadra Installation Guide.

 Initialize VPU devices